liray-unendlich/vps/README.md

 ```
 The next step adds your masternode private key.

-## Add masternode private key *Manually*
+## Add Masternode Private Key *Manually*
-If you didn't use *-g* option, what you need to change is only masternode private key.
+If you didn't use the *-g* option, what you need to change is only masternode private key.
 (We recommend using IPv6 which is the default, but if you choose IPv4 when you ran the installation script, please edit #NEW_IPv4_ADDRESS_FOR_MASTERNODE_NUMBER to your VPS IP address).
 After typing
 ```